Industries & Professions /

 Some of the most firmly-rooted ethnic enclaves in the United States are not of immigrant stock but rather communities that were absorbed as part of historic American expansion.
 The oldest of these are the speakers of Native American languages, who may be found in all the states.
 Later, the United States absorbed French-speakers with the Louisiana Purchase and Spanish-speakers with the expansion into territory formerly belonging to Mexico.
 This patchwork background partly explains why there has never been an official national language in the U.S. as there is in some other countries.

 Nevertheless, English is the de facto language of the United States, and we Americans are notorious for our lack of knowledge of languages other than English.
 Fewer than 1 in 5 Americans report being able to speak a foreign language, while 53 percent of Europeans have this ability.
 Probably only half of those Americans claiming knowledge of a foreign language can speak it well.
-This was not as great a problem when the nation engaged in only a small amount of foreign trade and was a minor player on the world stage.
-But now that America is a world power, with business dealings, diplomatic initiatives, and military footprints in numerous countries where English is the foreign language, our tradition of being tongue-tied has negative consequences for our balance of trade and for our national security.
+Considering that America is a world power, with business dealings, diplomatic initiatives, and military footprints in numerous countries where English is the foreign language, our tradition of being tongue-tied has negative consequences for our balance of trade and for our national security.